-Firefighter/paramedics Derrick Kulcsar and Hannah August are currently part of the Summit County Water Rescue Team.
+- Firefighter/paramedics Derrick Kulcsar and Hannah August are currently part of the Summit County Water Rescue Team.

 - Several members are part of the Summit County Incident Management Assistance Team (IMAT).
 This team manages large incidents throughout Summit County at the jurisdiction's request.
-Assistant Chief Steve Bosso, Captain Gina DeVito-Staub, as well as firefighter/paramedics Derrick Kulcsar and Brent Boyko are currently members of Summit County IMAT.
+Interim Chief Steve Bosso, as well as firefighter/paramedics Derrick Kulcsar and Brent Boyko are currently members of Summit County IMAT.

 - Interim Chief Steve Bosso is branch director of Summit County IMAT and is also rostered to the State of Ohio Incident Management Team (IMT), as well as a Wildland Firefighter and can be deployed to incidents within Ohio, as well as nationally and internationally.

 - Besides the required Advanced Cardiac Life Support (ACLS) certifications, our paramedics have received extra training in Pediatric Advanced Life Support (PALS) and Basic Trauma Life Support (BTLS).